-Please remember to make plans in advance for childcare in the event that weather closes school during the day.
+Please remember to make plans in advance for child care arrangements in case snow, ice, or other severe weather closes school during the day.

-If school is already in session when a severe weather watch or warning is issued, the school will remain open.
+If school is already in session when a severe thunderstorm watch or warning is issued, the school will stay open.
 Staff will take appropriate safety precautions.